Alternative Holistic Therapies

 Everyone can benefit from acupuncture, and at Acupuncture Connections we offer our services to people of all ages.
 Children under the age of 18 must receive written consent from their parent or guardian.
 The Acupuncturist will determine if the child under 18 years of age is mature enough to receive a treatment with needles.
 Generally, children older than 7 years of age may be treated in the group room – treatment for these patients is made on a case by case basis.
 Please check with your practitioner to decide if your child can be treated.

 Acupuncture is a rare opportunity to ‘unplug’ and relax.
 No need to do anything but lay in the chair and enjoy some peace.
-Some people like bring headphone and listen to their own music, book or guided meditation if laying quietly is challenging.
+Some people like to bring headphones and listen to their own music, book or guided meditation if laying quietly is challenging.
 All of those are fine as long as it is calming to you.

 Energy levels: In the first few visits a patient can feel either an increase or a decrease in energy.
 Both are normal as the body adjusts to the improved blood flow that occurs through acupuncture.